If you don't find your question in the list below, please e-mail your question to

 treated equally in terms of the application process.
 Canadian citizens and permanent

-residents are given priority when offers are made to the program.
+residents are given priority when offers are made for entry into the program.

 - What is the required minimum academic standing to apply?

-on a 4-point scale) based upon the most recent 30 credits completed at the undergraduate
+(calculated on a 4-point scale) based upon the most recent 30 credits completed at the

-level.
-Note: Due to enrolment limitations, the academic standing required for admission
+undergraduate level.
+Note: Due to enrolment limitations, the academic standing required for

 - Which credits are used to calculate the grade point average?

-To be eligible for admission into third year nursing, you need at least 48 UBC credits.
+To be eligible for admission into third year nursing, applicants need at least 48 UBC credits.
+However,

 - Is there a GPA score that will guarantee Advanced Standing